| |

 described in the book of Genesis.
 The Spanish were so impressed

-by Aztec medicine that the King"s physician was sent to
+by Aztec medicine that the King's physician was sent to study

-study it, and he spent seven years doing so.
-We do not know
+it, and he spent seven years doing so.
+We do not know how much

-how much he learned because only a part of his record has survived.
+he learned because only a part of his record has survived.
+Some

-Some idea of the sophistication of the Aztec"s medical
+idea of the sophistication of the Aztec's medical knowledge

-knowledge may be adduced from the fact that they knew of some
+may be adduced from the fact that they knew of some 1,200 medicinal

-1,200 medicinal plants.
-Much of their knowledge was lost or
+plants.
+Much of their knowledge was lost or destroyed.
+Their

-destroyed.
-Their treasures were stolen, buildings razed, and
+treasures were stolen, buildings razed, and historical evidence

-records were sought out, seized and burned by men like Archbishop
+out, seized and burned by men like Archbishop Zumárraga

-Zumárraga, the first Bishop of Mexico, did his best to
+the first Bishop of Mexico, did his best to obliterate all trace

 The established pattern was repeated in one location after